jaylogue/pdp-1105-console-usb-adapter/README.md

 1. The connection between USB power and the rest of the system must be severed by cutting a trace on the Teensy PCB board.
 The Teensy PCB has been specifically designed to allow for this and the process of cutting it is straightforward.
 Details on location of the trace and how to cut it can be found here: [Using External Power and USB](https://www.pjrc.com/teensy/external_power.html).
 Note that the Teensy uses a multi-layer PCB.
 So care must be taken to cut the trace on the outer-most layer only.
 Do not press so hard as to damage the traces on the inner layers.

-2. The power selection jumper on the Console Adapter (JP1) must be set to the 1-2 position.
+2. The power selection jumper on the Console Adapter (JP1) must be set to the 1-2 position (PDP-11 power).

 Once the Console Adapter has been configured for PDP-11 power, it can be switched back to USB power by switching JP1 back to the 2-3 position.